zhravan/Benana/README.md

 <img src="https://github.com/user-attachments/assets/8f0cc138-5f63-4f8c-b879-e21790beab5b" alt="Instagram post - 10(2)" width="200">

-# Benana
-Free & Opensource AI ERP for Schools & Colleges
+### Benana - Free & Opensource AI ERP for Schools & Colleges

+# A New Breed Of ERP.
+The all-in-one ERP that seemed impossible has arrived.
+Meticulously engineered, breathtakingly complete, with a promise to liberate you from licensing fees and customization costs forever.

+🚀 MVP launching September 2025 • Join 500+ educators on the waitlist

 ### 🌟 What is Benana?
 We are reinventing Student Information System from first principles with AI-native architecture.
 We are disrupting on three fronts at same time.